unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 An Intelligence check comes into play when you need to draw on logic, education, memory, or deductive reasoning.
 The Arcana, History, Investigation, Nature, and Religion skills reflect aptitude in certain kinds of Intelligence checks.

-**_Arcana._** Your Intelligence (Arcana) check measures your ability to recall lore about spells, magic items, eldritch symbols, magical traditions, the planes of existence, and the inhabitants of those planes.
+**_Arcana._** Your Intelligence (Arcana) check measures your ability to recall lore about spells, alien artifacts, eldritch symbols, tek traditions, the planes of existence, and the inhabitants of those planes.

 **_History._** Your Intelligence (History) check measures your ability to recall lore about historical events, legendary people, ancient kingdoms, past disputes, recent wars, and lost civilizations.